Chapter 1: Destructive

 I nodded, contrived.
 I wanted to argue about it.
 I wanted to beg her to take me with her or not to go at all.
 Sadly, all I could do was nod and look away as I quickly wiped the tear that was spilling from my eye.
 Reflecting on how she and I would spend the last week we had together, an invasive thought pierced my already-popped reality bubble.

-“Are you actually going to make me stay with your random co-worker?”
+“Are you actually going to force me to stay with your random co-worker?”
 I winced, feeling physical pain from the thought of staying with a nearly complete stranger.

 With a playfully offended chuckle, my mother tore her eyes from her empty dresser and settled them on me.
 “Amy is not random.
 You’ve met her plenty of times.”